 Under Section 3.
 Project Description and Narrative (not to exceed 20 pages), sub-section f.
 Project Budget the NOFO requests that applicants Provide a budget for the overall project that follows the cost categories and formats in the SF-424A form, identifies all award recipients (including sub- award recipients), their requested funding amount broken down by the cost categories found in the SF-424A form, and a brief description of their work tasks.
 The applicant should demonstrate the ability to manage sub-awards.

 The intent is to be able to quickly capture a snapshot of the budget.
-Details should be included in the appendices section.
+Details should be included in the appendices section, including programmatic links between projects and budget.
 A table, organized in a way that includes a breakout by year and cost categories is one example of how to portray the information.
 Realizing that applicants may have a large number of subawards, applicants can provide total class category information in this section and provide further details as to the break out of class categories in the appendices section.